SS Monte Nevoso: Final voyage and grounding

 Early in October 1932 Monte Nevoso left the port of La Plata, Argentina with a cargo of wheat, maize and linseed for Europe.
 300 nmi off Land's End she was ordered by wireless to proceed to Hull to discharge her cargo.

 Monte Nevoso steamed up the English Channel and through the Strait of Dover into the North Sea.
 At 0300 hrs on 14 October her deck officer on watch sighted the Newarp lightship, 6 nmi from the ship off the coast of Norfolk.

-Her Master, Captain Angelino Solvatore, and his chief officer were in the her chart room studying charts of the Haisborough buoys, and the chief officer recommended that they steer a course more to port to avoid the flood tide carrying them farther starboard.
+Her Master, Captain Angelino Solvatore, and his chief officer were in her chart room studying charts of the Haisborough buoys, and the chief officer recommended that they steer a course more to port to avoid the flood tide carrying them farther starboard.
 As they spoke it was reported from the bridge that there was a light on the port bow.
 Solvatore and his chief officer checked this sighting from the port rail.
 Realising that Monte Nevoso was now by the South Middle Haisborough Light, Solvatore ordered the helmsman to turn hard to port, as the ship needed to be starboard of the buoy for a safe passage.
 No sooner had he given the order, than he got a reply that the ship would not answer the helm.
 By 0400 hrs it was clear that Monte Nevoso was aground on South Haisborough Bank.